Cattles on LSD and Other 8 Weird Bicycle Touring Stories

 Short travel stories about journeys

-One of the main reasons to travel is to collect stories, stories that you experience in the first person, and facts people tell you.
-Traveling by bicycle is certainly a great way to gather short stories during your journey, the way bicycle touring connects you with people and the environment is unique, comparable only to hitchhiking or long walking trips.
+One of the main reasons to travel is to collect stories, stories that you experience first hand, and facts people tell you.
+Traveling by bicycle is certainly a great way to gather short stories during your journey.
+The way bicycle touring connects you with people and the environment is unique, comparable only to hitchhiking or long walking trips.

 We sure have many more stories to tell, but we reserve them for another occasion, maybe for when we’ll meet at the bar, in front of a cool and tasty pint of good beer.